powersync-ja/powersync.dart/demos/supabase-todolist/README.md

 Demo app demonstrating use of the PowerSync SDK for Flutter together with Supabase.

 To run this demo, you need to have properly configured Supabase and PowerSync projects.
 Follow the instructions below to set these up.
-A step-by-step guide for the Supabase<>PowerSync integration is also available [here](https://docs.powersync.com/integration-guides/supabase-+-powersync).

 # Set up Supabase Project

+Detailed instructions for integrating PowerSync with Supabase can be found in [the integration guide](https://docs.powersync.com/integration-guides/supabase).
+Below are the main steps required to get this demo running.
 Create a new Supabase project, and paste an run the contents of [database.sql](./database.sql) in the Supabase SQL editor.

 It does the following: